miladrayka/uncertainty_quantification/README.md

 ## Usage
 To reproduce all results, tables, and figures, refer to *analysis* folder.

+## FFNN-ECIF-BayesByBackprop GUI

+FFNN-ECIF-BayeByBackprop GUI (Graphical User Interface) is a software for protein-ligand binding affinity prediction and uncertainty quantification.
+The model is based on FeedForward-NeuralNetwork (FFNN) and Extended-Connectivity Interaction Feature (ECIF) for binding affinity prediction.
+We augment our model with Bayes by the Backprop approach for uncertainty quantification of predicted binding affinity.
+See software folder for more information.

 ## Copy Right
 Copyright (c) 2025, Milad Rayka